ZilongRRR/icg2019project/README.md

   KeyCode: W, S
   Description:
   Keycode W means to upshift, and Keycode S means to downshift.
   There are six grades for this car.
-Every grade represents different maximum velocity and different volume of engine sound which increases/decreases 4f as you upshift/downshift.
+Every grade represents different maximum volume of engine sound and different maximum velocity which increases/decreases 4f as you upshift/downshift.

 ```
 if (Input.GetKeyDown (KeyCode.W))